srinitude/guidepost/README.md

 If you're looking to use this gem, but work with providers like Freshdesk, Zoho, and Confluence, feel free to reach out!

+### Storage Services

+* Amazon Simple Storage Service (Amazon S3)

+If you're looking to use this gem, but work with other storage services like Google Cloud Storage, feel free to reach out!

 ### Installation

 Add this line to your application's Gemfile: